What Is The Political Content in LLMs' Pre- and Post-Training Data?: Conclusion

 \section{Conclusion}

-Our work shows that in the training setup of \textsc{OLMO2} left-leaning documents consistently outnumber right-leaning ones in both pre- and post-training data, with political content being far more prevalent in the pre-training stage.
-Our analysis further reveals systematic differences in source domains and topical framing: right-leaning material includes a larger share of blogs and emphasizes stability or sovereignty, while left-leaning material contains more established news outlets and highlights urgency, science, and systemic change.
-We also find a very strong correlation between the stances expressed in model outputs and those predominant in the training data.
-By addressing political bias through the lens of data, we offer a robust reproducible methodology for analyzing how biases in the data correlate with biases reflected in LLMs.
-This perspective underscores the need for greater transparency in dataset composition and motivates development of strategies to mitigate politically biased content.

-Future research could explore strategies to mitigate political bias in LLMs. \citet{obrien2025deepignorancefilteringpretraining} suggest that an effective method to reduce model knowledge about biothreats is to remove such data from the pre-training corpus altogether.
-This might provide an actionable solution for removing political bias in LLMs going forward: pre-filter pre-training data and remove heavily politicized text, which plausibly reduces political leanings of LLMs, and soften the impact on political views reflected in models.
+Future research could explore strategies to mitigate political bias in LLMs for more impartial models.
+For example, \citet{obrien2025deepignorancefilteringpretraining} suggest that an effective method to reduce model knowledge about biothreats is to remove such data from the pre-training corpus altogether.
+This might provide an actionable solution for removing political bias in LLMs: pre-filter pre-training data and remove heavily politicized text, which plausibly reduces political leanings of LLMs, and soften the impact on political views reflected in models.

-\section{Ethics statement}
+\subsection{Ethics statement}